vpaulino/Cake/README.md

 ### Tests

-The tests folder groups all the tests in the solution
+The tests folder groups all the tests in the solution per microservice host application

 ## Conventions